TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 Graphs example
 ^^^^^^^^^^^^^^

-Lets say you have a graph defined by nodes and edges, and associated node properties.
+Let's say you have a graph defined by nodes and edges, and associated node properties.
 The following example demonstrates how to package this into a .json file

 ::